-&lt;sup>1Our impact report collects data from the full, prior fiscal year.
-Note that companies will pick slightly different fiscal year end points e.g. some companies have a December Fiscal Year end, whilst for others it is March.
+Our impact report collects data from the full, prior fiscal year.
+Note that companies will pick slightly different fiscal year end points eg some companies have a December Fiscal Year end, while for others it is March.

-How our impact indicator works
+How our Impact Indicator works

 - We take the overall impact data we have collected for the companies in the portfolio.
-The data for each company is divided by its market capitalisation (the total value of the listed shares of a company) in US\$.
-This figure is then multiplied by the percentage weighting of that company in the representative portfolio (all as at end December 2020). - We aim to factor in ownership stakes using our Positive Change Impact Indicator. - To calculate individual investments in our Impact Indicator, the figure is pro-rated again for the value entered and converted into the relevant currency.
-For example, owning US\$1 million of the Positive Change strategy during 2020 was associated with:

-To illustrate, Safaricom, a company in the portfolio, enabled 4.8 million people to send, save and spend money on healthcare services Using the impact formula, we can establish the impact associated with a particular ownership stake in that company through investing in Positive Change:
+The data for each company is divided by its market capitalisation (the total value of the listed shares of a company) in US dollars.
+This figure is then multiplied by the percentage weighting of that company in the representative portfolio (all as at end December 2022). - We aim to factor in ownership stakes using our Positive Change Impact Indicator. - To calculate individual investments in our Impact Indicator, the figure is pro-rated again for the value entered and converted into the relevant currency. - To illustrate, Safaricom, a company in the portfolio, enabled 4.8 million people to send, save and spend money on healthcare services.
+Using the impact formula, we can establish the impact associated with a particular ownership stake in that company through investing in Positive Change: